 A person who is feeling overwhelmed by an important, potentially life-altering decision or has been uprooted from the only existence they've ever known may pace the floor when alone.

-- stall/fence walking, weaving, hot
+- stall/fence walking, weaving, being hot or fresh

 A person who has been forced to perform beyond their capabilities or comfort levels at work consistently & have not been appreciated for their efforts, will experience anxiety & want to quit their job.